TaronSilver/genom/README.md

 a score corresponding to the sum of the logarithmic probabilities of the nucleotides in the given position.
 A sequence is considered as a binding position if its score is bigger or equal as a user defined cutoff.
+In order to be clear and precise the sequence returned is the complementary reverse branch when (-) is indicated.